Q: What responsibilities are placed upon school districts to address school violence?

 A: No. Any school district, after offering an opportunity for a hearing, may deny admittance to any pupil who has been suspended or expelled from the schools of another district in this state or for discipline imposed by an out-of-state school.

 This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
-This article was originally prepared by Richard W. Ross, and was updated by Nicole Donovsky, both attorneys with the Columbus firm of Means, Bichimer, Burkholder & Baker Co.
+It was originally prepared by attorney Richard W. Ross of Means, Bichimer, Burkholder & Baker Co.
 LPA.
+It was updated by attorney Megan Savage Knox of the Columbus office of Bricker & Eckler.